 Application forms can be accessed online; completed applications are approximately 8-10 pages in length, plus supporting documentation.

 Funding applications should be submitted at least eight weeks prior to incurring project expenses, which requires companies to start the application process well ahead of traveling to international markets.
-Expenses incurred prior to program approval are not eligible for funding.
-Companies receive funding by submitting claims to the program once eligible expenses have been incurred.
-Claims are typically processed within 20 days.
+Applicants must be approved before incurring eligible expenses.
+It takes up to 40 business days to receive a verdict

 Application Assessment Criteria

 CanExport applications are evaluated against a common set of criteria that includes: